wp-plugins/marketing-optimizer/readme.txt

 Screenshots coming soon...

 == Changelog ==
+= Version 2013.08.21 =
+* #bugFix fixed an error division by zero when viewing experiments with no stats.
+* removed use page title from variation pages.
+* #cleanup removed deprecated code.
-Version 2013.08.20
+= Version 2013.08.20 =
--- #bugFix fixed an issue when getting a variation on an experiment with only one variation was causing an error.
+* #bugFix fixed an issue when getting a variation on an experiment with only one variation was causing an error.
-Version 2013.08.09
+= Version 2013.08.09 =
--- Initial Release
+* Initial Release

 == Upgrade notice ==